Find the Right Partner with a Better Contact Center RFP

 So, you’ve completed the process of determining you need a new contact center, and have the buy-in from upper management to proceed with the project.
 Now it is time to select a vendor to help you get there, but selecting the right one is an important decision not to be taken lightly since they are an extension of your brand.
 How do you find a capable partner who will keep your long-term goals in mind?
 After you do your initial vendor research, one of the first steps in the selection process is typically to issue a request for proposal or Contact Center RFP.

-In a nutshell, the RFP is your chance to provide potential suitors with a common, structured overview of your company, what you are looking for, detailed requirements and selection criteria.
-Whether or not you’ve ever created an RFP for contact center services, we’ve put together some simple guidelines to help you with the process.
+In a nutshell, a Contact Center RFP is your chance to provide potential suitors with a common, structured overview of your company, what you are looking for, detailed requirements and selection criteria.
+Whether or not you’ve ever created an RFP for contact center services, we’ve put together Contact Center RFP template to help you with the process.

-Before you write your RFP, take the necessary time to document the following:
+Before you design your Contact Center RFP, take the necessary time to document the following: